Ch3ri0ur/PirateDoc/docs/Pirate-Hook/10-hook-getting-started.md

 # Getting Started

+!!! note "Warning!"
+    The function names have changed over the versions and can be different in old ones.

 ## 1. Include Library

 The Pirate Library needs to be inserted in the Arduino Project folder.
 After ```pirate.h``` and ```pirate_config.h``` are in the Folder the Programm/Arduino IDE can be opened again and the Code can be included in the Programm with: